 When taking antibiotics, it is essential to carefully follow the doctor’s instructions and complete the full course of medication.

 Antibiotics do not work for viral infections.
 For viral bronchopneumonia, a doctor may prescribe an antiviral medication for people with the flu, or they may direct therapy at treating symptoms.
-Bronchopneumonia due to a virus typically clears up in 1 to 3 weeks.
+Bronchopneumonia due to a virus typically clears up in

 For people with fungal bronchopneumonia, a doctor may prescribe antifungal medication.

 When recovering from bronchopneumonia, it is essential for a person to:

 - get plenty of rest

 - drink lots of fluids to help thin mucus and reduce discomfort when coughing